Baldwin Insurance Group (BWIN)

 Baldwin Insurance Group Trailing 12-Month Free Cash Flow Margin

-Baldwin Insurance Group’s free cash flow clocked in at $32.15 million in Q3, equivalent to a 8.8% margin.
-This result was good as its margin was 2.2 percentage points higher than in the same quarter last year.
+Baldwin Insurance Group’s free cash flow clocked in at $10.96 million in Q4, equivalent to a 3.2% margin.
+Its cash flow turned positive after being negative in the same quarter last year.
 Its cash profitability was also above its five-year level, and we hope the company can build on this trend.

 9. Balance Sheet Assessment